 — Cian Tracey (@CianTracey1) October 11, 2020

 Post-vaccination, we predict a positive long-term future for live experiences.
-Covid is causing paradigm shifts in society and how sports, the world’s favorite past time, will be consumed and commercialized will be permanently impacted as a result.
-The experience economy has been growing exponentially in developed countries over the last decade and, post-vaccine, our data analysis shows that Covid will increase demand for live experiences – and as one of the best sources of live experiences, sports will thrive.
+Covid is causing paradigm shifts in society and how sport, the world’s favourite past time, will be consumed and commercialised will be permanently impacted as a result.
+The experience economy has been growing exponentially in developed countries over the last decade and, post-vaccine, our data analysis shows that Covid will increase demand for live experiences – and as one of the best sources of live experiences, sport will thrive.